 Cross Trust Young Musicians

-The Cross Trust presents four award-winning artists with an evening of classical, jazz and traditional music.
+The Cross Trust presents three award-winning artists with an evening of classical, jazz and traditional music.

-Celebrating the finest in youth music today, The Cross Trust presents four award-winning artists who pay homage to musical traditions whilst simultaneously developing their own voices.
+Celebrating the finest in youth music today, The Cross Trust presents three award-winning artists who pay homage to musical traditions whilst simultaneously developing their own voices.

 Founded by Sir Alexander Cross of Battleby, Perthshire, The Cross Trust has been helping young Scots to fulfill their aspiration and potential for 75 years.

-Featuring Anna Michels (classical piano), Murphy Robertson (classical saxophone), Luca Manning (jazz voice) and Iona Fyfe (traditional voice).
+Featuring Anna Michels (classical piano), Luca Manning (jazz voice) and Iona Fyfe (traditional voice).

-The concert will include Rachmaninov, contemporary works for Saxophone, Gerschwin and traditional song from the North East of Scotland.
+The concert will include Rachmaninov, Gershwin and traditional song from the North East of Scotland.

 About the Artists